AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/25-constructing-ut.md

 \label{sec:the-simplex}

-\defineTerm{Simplex}{The single coherent structure that emerges from a collection of blockchains that mutually reflect each other}
+\defineTermTex{Simplex}{The single coherent structure that emerges from a collection of blockchains that mutually reflect each other}

 When two or more blockchains *mutually reflect* each other, they form a *simplex*[^simplex-maths].
 For the sake of brevity: all *reflections* within a simplex are *mutual reflections*, and I will omit *mutual* from now on when discussing them.
 Examples of simplexes are shown in \autoref{fig:simplexes}.

 When a blockchain is part of a simplex, it is called a *simplex-chain* (as distinct from *dapp-chains*).

-\defineTerm{Simplex-chain}{A blockchain that is part of a \emph{simplex}; it mutually reflects all other simplex-chains in that simplex}
+\defineTermTex{Simplex-chain}{A blockchain that is part of a \emph{simplex}; it mutually reflects all other simplex-chains in that simplex}

 To maintain consistency with the geometric usage of the term *simplex*: a simplex with $k+1$ chains is called a $k$-simplex or a $(k+1)$-chain simplex[^simplex-approx].
 In a $k$-simplex, each simplex-chain has $k$ reflections (one reflection for each of the other simplex-chains).